 Nike’s adjustable hosel, called Flex Loft, allows golfers to adjust the loft from 8.5 degrees to 12.5 degrees, a five-degree range that’s as wide as any of the big boys.
 According Ray Sander, the Nike Golf engineer who was behind the Flex Loft system, it also has another huge benefit.
 Because Flex Loft is a dual-axis system, not a single-axis or quadrant system, it allows golfers to adjust their loft and face angles independently.

-FlexLoft allows golfers to independently adjust the loft and face angle
+FlexLoft allows golfers to adjust loft and face angle independently.

 Single-axis adjustable hosels, the ones used by all of Nike’s competitors, have an innate problem — when golfers add or subtract loft on those drivers, they also change the face angle.
 But different companies have found different ways around that problem.